00JIMMY00/Grad_Doc/Book.md

   * **Embedding Service**: for each chunk or query, calls **Cohere API** (top) to get embeddings.
   * **PostgreSQL (with pgvector)**: stores the text chunks and embeddings in a persistent store.
   * **Retrieval & RAG Orchestrator**: when a query comes, it embeds the query, uses pgvector to find similar chunks, then constructs a prompt.
   * **LLM Connector**: sends the prompt to an LLM.
-The diagram shows two possible paths: one to **Google PaLM API** (external service on the right, representing cloud LLM) and one to **Local DeepSeek Model** (external but could be on-premise, shown at bottom-right).
+The diagram shows two possible paths: one to **Google Gemini API** (external service on the right, representing cloud LLM) and one to **Local DeepSeek Model** (external but could be on-premise, shown at bottom-right).
 Only one is used at a time depending on configuration.
 * The **Answer** flows back from the LLM to the backend, which then responds to the user’s browser with the answer (and sources).

 This architecture ensures modularity: each external dependency (Cohere, LLMs) is abstracted behind service interfaces, and the database decouples storage from processing.